ForASec: Formal Analysis of Security Vulnerabilities in Sequential Circuits: ForASec: Analysis Framework

 \subsection{State-Space Modeling and Translation}

-In the first phase, ForASec translates the circuits under test into their corresponding state-space and behavioral/functional/performance properties (see Fig. \ref{figure:methodology}).
-For this translation, we developed the side-channel and technology parameters-based models for all the universal 2-input gates, i.e., NAND, NOR and NOT, that are used to model the multi-input complex gates and modules.
-For illustration purposes, we describe the two input NAND gate model with different parameter values based on their transistor level structure, shown in Fig. \ref{fig:NAND}. \textit{Dynamic power} for 2-input NAND is modeled as { $\mathit{P_{switch} = \alpha.C_{total}.{V_{dd}}^{2}.f}$}, where switching activity ($\alpha$), is computed based on the input/output transition probability and the total capacitance at the output of NAND is equal to $\mathit{C_{total} = C_{load} + C_{diff}}$.
-The \textit{load capacitance} ($\mathit{C_{load}}$) at the output of a single gate is the sum of gate capacitances of individual gates connected at the output node ({ $\mathit{C_{load} = \sum\limits_{i=1}^p C_{gpMOSi} + \sum\limits_{j=1}^n C_{gnMOSj}}$}).
-However, the gate capacitance for an individual pMOS/nMOS transistor is $\mathit{C_{gMOS} = FO.WR.(C_{GSO} + C_{GDO}+ W_{min}.L.C_{ox})}$, where $\mathit{FO}$, $\mathit{WR}$, $\mathit{C_{GDO}}$, $\mathit{C_{GSO}}$, $\mathit{W_{min}}$, $\mathit{L}$ and $\mathit{C_{ox}}$ represent fanout, width ratio, overlap capacitances, minimum width, effective length, and oxide capacitance per unit area of the gate, respectively.
+In the first phase, ForASec translates the circuits under test into their corresponding state-space and behavioral/functional/performance properties (see Step 1 in Fig. \ref{figure:methodology}).
+For this translation, we developed the side-channel and technology parameters-based models for all the universal 2-input gates, i.e., NAND, NOR, and NOT, that are used to model the multi-input complex gates and modules.
+For illustration purposes, we describe the two-input NAND gate model with different parameter values based on their transistor-level structure, shown in Fig. \ref{fig:NAND}(b).